REFLEXES: A Co-Designed Architecture for In-Network Control

 Harnessing Cooperative Anycast Communication for Increased Resilience in Wireless Control.
 Proceedings of the 61st IEEE Conference on Decision and Control (CDC 2022), Dec 6 - Dec 9, 2022, Cancun, Mexico.
 December 2022.

 Service-based Forwarding via Programmable Dataplanes.
-Proceedings of the 2021 IEEE International Conference on High Performance Switching and Routing: Workshop on Semantic Addressing and Routing for Future Networks (SARNET-21), Jun 7 - Jun 10, 2021, Paris, France.
+Proceedings of the 2021 IEEE International Conference on High Performance Switching and Routing: Workshop on Semantic Addressing and Routing for Future Networks (SARNET-21), Paris, France, co-located with the 22nd IEEE International Conference on High Performance Switching and Routing (HSPR '21).
 June 2021.

 Investigating the Applicability of In-Network Computing to Industrial Scenarios.
-Proceedings of the 4th IEEE International Conference on Industrial Cyber-Physical Systems (ICPS ‘21), May 10 - May 12, 2021, Victoria, BC, Canada.
+Proceedings of the 4th IEEE International Conference on Industrial Cyber-Physical Systems.
+Presented at the 2021 4th IEEE International Conference on Industrial Cyber-Physical Systems (ICPS '21), May 10 - May 12, 2021, Victoria, BC, Canada.
 May 2021.

 Improving MAC Protocols for Wireless Industrial Networks via Packet Prioritization and Cooperation.
-International Symposium on a World of Wireless, Mobile and Multimedia Networks: Workshop on Communication, Computing, and Networking in Cyber Physical Systems (WoWMoM-CCNCPS'2020), Aug 31 - Sep 3, 2020, Cork, Ireland.
+International Symposium on a World of Wireless, Mobile and Multimedia Networks: Workshop on Communication, Computing, and Networking in Cyber Physical Systems (CCNCPS ‘20), Cork, Ireland, co-located with the 21st IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM '20).
 August 2020.

 Perceiving QUIC: Do Users Notice or Even Care?.
-In Proceedings of the 15th International Conference on emerging Networking EXperiments and Technologies (CoNEXT ‘19), Orlando, Florida, USA.
+Proceedings of the 15th International Conference on Emerging Networking Experiments and Technologies (CoNEXT ‘19), Dec 9 - Dec 12, 2019, Orlando, Florida, USA.
 December 2019.

 Towards Executing Computer Vision Functionality on Programmable Network Devices.
-1st ACM CoNEXT Workshop on Emerging in-Network Computing Paradigms (ENCP ‘19), Orlando, FL, United States.
+Proceedings of the 1st ACM CoNEXT Workshop on Emerging in-Network Computing Paradigms (ENCP ‘19), Dec 9, 2019, Orlando, FL, United States.
 December 2019.

 A Performance Perspective on Web Optimized Protocol Stacks: TCP+TLS+HTTP/2 vs. QUIC.
-In Proceedings of the Applied Networking Research Workshop (ANRW ‘19), Montreal, Quebec, Canada.
+Proceedings of the Applied Networking Research Workshop (ANRW ‘19), Jul 22, 2019, Montreal, Quebec, Canada.
 July 2019.

 Demystifying the Performance of XDP BPF.
-IEEE International Conference on Network Softwarization (NetSoft), Jun 24 - Jun 28, 2019, Paris, France.
+Proceedings of the IEEE International Conference on Network Softwarization.
+Presented at the 2019 IEEE Conference on Network Softwarization (NetSoft '19), Jun 24 - Jun 28, 2019, Paris, France.
 June 2019.

 Enabling Wireless Network Support for Gain Scheduled Control.
-In Proceedings of the International Workshop on Edge Systems, Analytics and Networking (EdgeSys 2019), Dresden, Germany.
+Proceedings of the 2nd International Workshop on Edge Systems, Analytics and Networking (EdgeSys 2019), Mar 25, 2019, Dresden, Germany.
 March 2019.

 Application-Agnostic Offloading of Datagram Processing.
 Proceedings of the 2018 30th International Teletraffic Congress (ITC 30), Sep 3 - Sep 7, 2018, Vienna, Austria.
 September 2018.

 Demo: Towards In-Network Processing for Low-Latency Industrial Control.
-In Proceedings of IEEE INFOCOM 2018 - IEEE Conference on Computer Communications, Apr 15 - Apr 19, 2018, Honolulu, HI, USA.
+Proceedings of the 2018 IEEE Conference on Computer Communications Workshops, Apr 15 - Apr 19, 2018, Honolulu, HI, USA.
 April 2018.

 A First Look at QUIC in the Wild.
-In Proceedings of the Passive and Active Measurement Conference (PAM ‘18), Berlin, Germany.
+Passive and Active Measurement.
+Lecture Notes in Computer Science, vol. 10771.
+Presented at the 19th Annual Passive and Active Measurement Conference (PAM '18), Mar 26 - Mar 27, 2018, Berlin, Germany.
 March 2018.